 FC2 has basically the same physical design, specifications, safety and efficacy profile as FC1.
-Manufactured from a nitrile polymer formulation that is exclusive to the Company, FC2 can be produced more economically than the first generation product, FC1, which was made from a more costly raw material (polyurethane).
+Manufactured from a nitrile polymer formulation that is exclusive to the Company, FC2 is produced more economically than FC1, which was made from a more costly raw material, polyurethane.
 FC2 consists of a soft, loose fitting sheath and two rings: an external ring of rolled nitrile and a loose internal ring, made of flexible polyurethane.
 FC2's soft sheath lines the vagina, preventing skin-to-skin contact during intercourse.
 Its external ring remains outside the vagina, partially covering the external genitalia.
 The internal ring is used for insertion and helps keep the device in place during use.

-FC2's primary raw material (a nitrile polymer) offers a number of benefits over natural rubber latex, the raw material most commonly used in male condoms.
-FC2's nitrile polymer is stronger than latex, reducing the probability that the Female Condom sheath will tear during use.
+FC2's primary raw material, a nitrile polymer, offers a number of benefits over natural rubber latex, the raw material most commonly used in male condoms.
+FC2's nitrile polymer is stronger than latex, reducing the probability that the female condom sheath will tear during use.
 Unlike latex, FC2's nitrile polymer quickly transfers heat.
 FC2 warms to body temperature immediately upon insertion which may enhance the user's sensation and pleasure.
-Unlike latex condoms, FC2 may be inserted in advance of arousal, eliminating disruption during sexual intimacy.
-FC2 is also an alternative to latex sensitive users (7 percent to 20 percent of the population) who are unable to use latex condoms without irritation.
+Unlike the male condom, FC2 may be inserted in advance of arousal, eliminating disruption during sexual intimacy.
+FC2 is also an alternative to latex sensitive users who are unable to use male condoms without irritation.
+For example, 7 percent to 20 percent of the individuals with significant exposure to latex rubber (i.e., healthcare workers) experience such irritation.
 To the Company's knowledge, there is no reported allergy to the nitrile polymer.
 FC2 is pre-lubricated, disposable and recommended for use during a single sex act.
 FC2 is not reusable.